-- 8.8.1.
-The policy seeks to protect, and where possible enhance, those views and vistas that are important to the community and which help to define the character and setting of Charlton within the Parish and the rural areas to the north. - 8.8.2.
-Despite earlier development, Charlton retains a rural feel and the countryside is visible and accessible via numerous footpaths.
-Open spaces and long views are important features, particularly from the edge of the built-up area and the northern part of the Parish.
+- 8.7.1 The policy seeks to protect, and where possible enhance, those views and vistas that are important to the community and which help to define the character and setting of Charlton within the Plan Area and the rural areas to the north. - 8.7.2 Despite earlier development, Charlton retains a rural feel and the countryside is visible and accessible via numerous footpaths.
+Open spaces and long views are important features, particularly from the edge of the built-up area and the northern part of the Plan Area.
 These views are wide ranging and significant.
 They are highly valued for their visual impact in providing a setting for the village, as well as the setting of designated heritage assets in Penton Mewsey.
 To the south they are key in separating it from Andover beyond, while green areas around the village provide a soft transition from the built environment to the agricultural fields.
-The rural and agricultural environment surrounding the village is an important feature of the character of the area and highly valued by local residents.
+The rural and agricultural environment surrounding the village is an important feature of the character of the area and highly valued by local residents. - 8.7.3 The policy seeks to protect the high-quality landscape setting and sense of place of the village.

-- 8.8.3.
-The policy seeks to inform any ambition to build outside the existing settlement area that would adversely impact on the high-quality landscape setting and sense of place of the village.
-Planning applications will be expected to address the interaction between the built-up area within the settlement boundary, the surrounding countryside and the key views and vistas (including those which may impact on designated heritage assets). - 8.8.4.
-Specific views have been identified as part of a community assessment (see evidence base) and are highlighted on the plan below.
+Planning applications will be expected to address the interaction between the built-up area within the settlement boundary, the surrounding countryside and the key views and vistas (including those which may impact on designated heritage assets). - 8.7.4 Specific views have been identified as part of a community assessment (see evidence base) and are highlighted on the plan below.

-FIG 12 - Important viewpoints plan - Ordnance Survey data © Crown copyright 2019 OS Licence No 100051806
+FIG 12 - Important viewpoints of Moderate and Significant Value Plan Ordnance Survey data © Crown copyright 2019 OS Licence No 100051806